tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 | `shape`  | String                   |           | Shape of the Geometry |
 | `origin` | [Double, Double, Double] | `[0,0,0]` | Center of the Geometry |

-Every shape has its own specifikations:
+Every shape has its own specifications:
 - a sphere needs an inner and an outer radius between which the sector is defined
-- a cylinder needs also an inner and an outer radius between which the sector is defined and a height (there is just one heigth, not an inner and an outer one)
+- a cylinder needs also an inner and an outer radius between which the sector is defined and a height (there is just one height, not an inner and an outer one)
 - a box needs a length, a width and a height.
 Despite the other two geometries, where the sector is defined between two shapes, the box has just one shape and the sector is inside this.

 | Keyword        | Type   | Default | Description |